lgs/docker-rails/README.md

 docker-rails
 ============

-Dockerfile for Rails 4.0.4, with Ruby 2.1.1 on Debian jessie.
+Dockerfile for Rails 4.1.5, with Ruby 2.1.2 on Debian wheezy.
 This is a base image to develop rails apps in a contrainer.

 ## Use